holder66/VHamNN/noisy_data.md

 ## Finding useful data in the noise
 Much real-world data consists of mostly noise, and only a small amount of information.
-The hammnn algorithm can be helpful in extracting the useful information.
+The HamNN algorithm can be helpful in extracting the useful information.

 An example is genomics data.
 The prostata dataset consists of genomic microarray data from 102 subjects.
 Fifty of the 102 subjects were normal,